petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/liferay-experience-cloud/deploying-and-managing-a-microservice-client-extension-project.md

 1. Click *Services* to see the full list of your deployed microservices.

-1. Click on the `liferaysampleetcspringboot` service.
+1. Select the `liferaysampleetcspringboot` service.

-The *Logs* tab is shown by default on the service's page, and you can see the Spring Boot application logs printing out the object data Liferay sent to it.
+The Logs tab appears by default on the service's page, and you can see the Spring Boot application logs printing out the object data Liferay sent to it.

 ![Check out the logs to see the results of Liferay triggering your object action client extension.](./deploying-and-managing-a-microservice-client-extension-project/images/07.png)